SpiritAxolotl/woah-its-rex/README.md

 - [ ] Fix latest spawns not displaying when it should be ??? \[medium priority\]
 - [ ] Fix index completion highlighting on ores themselves (only doesn't work for some ores)
 - [ ] Replace my `overflow-y: scroll;` stuff with `overflow: clip;` to better get rid of scrollbars
+- [ ] Players can seemingly keep mining when the game is paused if they pause during an activity

 ## New features
 - [x] Softcode things that will be harder to scale